-When you’re organising a Bingo Night for charity the most important thing to know is what beneficiary or charity you’re supporting.
+When you’re organising a Bingo Night, past choosing the type of bingo you're going to play, for charity the most important thing to know is what beneficiary or charity you’re supporting.
 There are many different types of charity you could fundraise for, but if you don’t already have one in mind we’ve put together this guide to help you choose.

 There are various types of charities to choose from.
 These range from animal welfare charities, environmental action groups, human services such as homeless charities and food banks to international NGO’s.
 And of course, you could support a local beneficiary, such as your local sports club, scouts group, or church or other place of religious worship.
 You can use the official government website to help you find registered charities and their websites.

 You could start by identifying causes that are close to you.
 Perhaps you know someone who was helped greatly by a charity and want to give back, maybe you have a particular passion for the arts or animals, maybe you want to support medical studies or world relief.

 Whatever it is, figuring out what is important to you is the key to finding the cause you want to support.
 From there, you can find charities that support these causes and research their values, whether they’re non-profit, and what the money you raise for them will go towards.

 You should also consider whether you want to raise money for a big, national charity or a smaller local charity.
 Checking which projects charities are currently supporting could help you make this decision, or again, it could be a charity you are familiar with, either through personal experience or from someone in your community.

 When deciding to support a local cause, you should start by contacting your local council directly and seeing if they have any projects or organisations in need of extra funding.
 They can also direct you towards local charities or groups looking for donations, such as local sports clubs and schools.